ballerina-platform/nballerina/README.md

 The nBallerina compiler, which is organized as a Ballerina project in the [compiler](compiler/) directory, is structured into the following components written in Ballerina:

 *   Semantic subtyping implementation (in the [types](compiler/modules/types) module).
-This provides a normalized representation of Ballerina types and operations on that normalized representation.
+This provides a normalized representation of Ballerina types, and operations on that normalized representation.
 *   BIR (in the [bir](compiler/modules/bir) module).
 This is a definition of BIR as a Ballerina type, together with some utility functions.
 BIR (as used in nBallerina) represents types using the normalized representation provided by the semantic subtyping implementation.
 This also includes a verifier that uses the semantic subtyper to verify that the BIR is well-typed.
 This depends on the types module.
 *   Frontend (in the [front](compiler/modules/front) module).
 This generates BIR from the source code of a Ballerina module.
 This depends on the bir module.
 *   Native backend (in the [nback](compiler/modules/nback) module).
 This builds the LLVM IR representation of a Ballerina module from the BIR representation of a Ballerina module.
 This depends on the bir module (but and the front module).
 *   LLVM API (in the [nback.llvm](compiler/modules/nback.llvm) module).
 This provides a Ballerina API to LLVM, which is used by the native backend.
 This is designed to be very similar to the LLVM C API.
 The implementation of this API builds a textual representation of the LLVM IR as LLVM assembly language, which can be written to an `.ll` file and then compiled with LLVM's clang command.
 This does not depend on any of the other modules.
+The idea here is that we can eventually implement the same API on top of the LLVM C API, and link the compiler with the LLVM libraries.
 *   A compiler driver (in [default](compiler/main.bal) module).
 This calls the frontend to generate the BIR and then calls the backend to generate LLVM.
 It depends on the bir, front and nback modules.

 The starting point for the `types` and `front` modules were the [semtype](https://github.com/jclark/semtype) project.